 A third way DAOs can use Jurat is to help them govern themselves.
 Disputes about the meaning of agreements like the DAO are inevitable, just like disputes about the meaning of a contract.
 Although DAOs can include a governance function to make decisions, it is impossible to foresee every contingency which could arise.
-That’s why corporation can spend millions of dollars drafting contracts and still end up fighting in court.
+That’s why corporations can spend millions of dollars drafting contracts and still end up fighting in court.

 Jurat makes DAO governance comprehensive because any circumstance not covered by the code can be handled in court.
-DAO drafting becomes much simpler because there is no need to foresee every circumstance (which is impossible anyway) because DAO members can be heard in the court and the judge will determine the intent of the DAO to decide the dispute.
+DAO drafting becomes much simpler because there is no need to foresee every circumstance (which is impossible anyway) because DAO members can be heard in court and the judge will determine the intent of the DAO to decide the dispute.
 Incorporating Jurat functionality increases efficiency and makes DAO participation safer.